The 20 Best Scleroderma Doctors Near Me in Baltimore, MD

 Johns Hopkins Bayview Medical Center

-John Miller is a Rheumatologist in Baltimore, Maryland.
+John Miller is a Rheumatologist practicing medicine in Baltimore, Maryland.
 Dr. Miller is rated as an Advanced provider by MediFind in the treatment of Scleroderma.
-His top areas of expertise are Microscopic Polyangiitis, Scleroderma, Rheumatoid Arthritis (RA), and Erythromelalgia.
+He is also highly rated in 3 other conditions, according to our data.
+His clinical expertise encompasses Microscopic Polyangiitis, Scleroderma, Rheumatoid Arthritis (RA), and Erythromelalgia.
+Dr. Miller is board certified in American Board Of Internal Medicine.

 Johns Hopkins Bayview Medical Center

 Dr. Christopher-Stine is the Co-Founder and Director of the Johns Hopkins Myositis Center.
 She is a Professor of Medicine and Neurology.
 She is a longstanding core faculty member of the Johns Hopkins University School of Medicine College Advisory Program and serves as the Co-Chair of the Johns Hopkins Institutional Review Board (IRB 5).
 Dr. Christopher-Stine graduated Cum Laude with a B.A. in chemistry from Franklin and Marshall College; was elected to Alpha Omega Alpha at Hahnemann University School of Medicine, where she received her MD degree, and she attained her Masters of Public Health degree from the Johns Hopkins Bloomberg School of Public Health.
 Her internship and residency training were completed at MCP Hahnemann University, where she also served as Chief Resident.
 She pursued her rheumatology fellowship training at Johns Hopkins.
 Dr. Christopher is rated as an Experienced provider by MediFind in the treatment of Scleroderma.
-Her top areas of expertise are Myositis, Polymyositis, Dermatomyositis, and Inclusion Body Myositis.
+She is also highly rated in 10 other conditions, according to our data.
+Her clinical expertise encompasses Myositis, Polymyositis, Dermatomyositis, and Inclusion Body Myositis.
+Dr. Christopher is board certified in American Board Of Internal Medicine.